 Step One: Measure Your Loose Tea

 Start by measuring your loose leaf tea.
 Generally, you should measure 1 teaspoon loose leaf tea per 8 oz cup of water.
 However, fluffier blends such as white teas and Chamomile may require as much as one tablespoon or more, while denser teas such as Gunpowder may require less than one teaspoon.
 Look at the label on the back of your Arbor Teas bag to find our suggested serving size per 8 oz cup.
-Place the measured tea in a "do-it-yourself teabag" or directly in an infuser.
-Next place the T-sac or infuser in your mug/teapot.
+Place the measured tea in an infuser or directly in your cup/teacup.
+Next place the infuser (if you are using one) in your cup/teapot.